Manage Relevanssi directly from the command line

 Relevanssi includes some tasks that can well be done from the command line, and since adding new commands to WP CLI is very simple, Relevanssi Premium has WP CLI support from version 1.15.1 onwards.

 This document describes the WP CLI commands available for Relevanssi.
-For the exact list of commands available on your installation of WordPress and Relevanssi, see wp help relevanssi.
+For the exact list of commands available on your specific installation of WordPress and Relevanssi, run wp help relevanssi.

 Rebuilds the whole index.
 This is the fastest and easiest way to rebuild the index.

-Here’s how you can index all sites in your network:
+Here’s how you can index all sites in your multisite network at once:

 wp site list --field=url | xargs -n1 -I % wp --url=% relevanssi index